danielbush/oneput/src/TEST_PLAN.md

 - F_ELEM (focusable element)
   - an F_REC or F_NONREC
   - an element the user can navigate to and perform operations on
+- IF_ELEM (inherently focusable element)
+  - any element that is "already focusable" - eg form controls
 - F_REC (focusable recursable element)
   - an F_ELEM that we can focus on and navigate into
   - usually an F_REC's text-bearing DOM nodes are editable